Maintenance Mode in WordPress

 How to enable maintenance mode in WordPress (in 4 steps)

-In this tutorial, we’ll be using the WP Maintenance Mode & Coming Soon plugin to show you how to enable maintenance mode in WordPress.
+In this tutorial, we’ll be using the WP Maintenance Mode & Coming Soon plugin to show you how to enable maintenance mode.
 We’ll even explore a few ways to customize your “under construction” or “coming soon” page.

 1. Customize your maintenance mode screen